Photographers race for best Games photo in best time

 Reuters chief UK photographer Dylan Martinez, who has covered eight Olympics, said it was critical photographers did their research about events and competitors before events.

-He cited the example of recognising the mother of U.S. gold medallist gymnast Gabby Douglas in the stands at London, knowing if the so-called "Flying Squirrel" did well she would rush over to her mother.
+He cited the example of recognizing the mother of U.S. gold medalist gymnast Gabby Douglas in the stands at London, knowing if the so-called "Flying Squirrel" did well she would rush over to her mother.
 He was right and in the ideal spot for the photo.

 "The Olympics is not just a sports story.
 It is a news story and research is king," said Martinez.
 "It is a very stressful business.
 If you miss a shot it is so depressing."